Tiamatt/AwsCICDPipeline/README.md

 **AWS CloudFormation** is be a great fit for this project as it is naturally integrated with CodePipeline and other AWS builder tools.

-To keep in simple, I've created five separate templates :
+To keep it simple, I've separated out these common components and create dedicated templates for them

+created five separate templates:

 :one: for CodeCommit named `1-nested-stack-for-codecommit`

 :two: for CodeBuild named `2-nested-stack-for-codebuild`

 :three: for two EC2 instances (DEV and PROD) named `3-nested-stack-for-ec2`

 :four: for CodeDeploy named `4-nested-stack-for-codedeploy`

 :five: for CodePipeline named `5-root-stack-for-codepipeline`

 The stack for CodePipeline template is a **root** stack.
 The stacks for the rest four templates are **nested** stacks.
-In other words, CodePipeline stack is the root stack for all the other, nested, stacks in the hierarchy (CodeCommit, CodeBuild, EC2 instances and CodeDeploy).
+In other words, CodePipeline stack is the root stack for all the other, nested, stacks in the hierarchy: CodeCommit, CodeBuild, EC2 instances and CodeDeploy.
 Here is a the diagram of root-nested stacks:

 ![stack-structure](readme-images/stack-structure.png)